mit-orcd/orcd-docs-edit/docs/faqs.md

 **I am unable to install a package in R. How can I debug the issue?**

-We reccomend using Conda to manage R packages.
+We recommend using Conda to manage R packages.
 Please refer to the [R user guide](software/R.md).

 **Can I use export controlled software on the cluster?**